 * Spending time on your nails and toenails and applying your favourite nail polish

-* Face and body masks
+* Treat your skin with face and body masks

 * A gentle steam treatment for your skin